srcimon/screwbox/docs/docs/core-modules/graphics.md

 by using world coordinates instead of screen coordinates.
 Using `World` is also recommended when using [Split screen](../guides/split-screen/index.md).
 `World` uses the `Camera` to bind a world to screen coordinate.

+## Screen

+The `Graphics.screen()` can be used to setup the actual drawing area on the game [Window](window.md).
+Also the `Screen` allows rotating the whole viewport.
+This will result in a huge performance drop but may create some nice effects.
+This is also used by the camera shake to apply the swing effect.

 ## Camera